staxmanade/TypeScriptPresentation/TypeScriptPresentation.md

 - compiler is written in `.ts` and when running is just `.js`
 - can be leveraged by 3rd party tooling (AST, Tokenizer, etc)

-==

-# some options

-      -d, --declaration             Generates corresponding .d.ts file
-      -m KIND, --module KIND        Specify module code generation: "commonjs" or "amd" --noImplicitAny               Warn on expressions and declarations with an implied 'any' type.
-      --sourcemap                   Generates corresponding .map file
-      -t VERSION, --target VERSION  Specify ECMAScript target version: "ES3" (default), or "ES5"
-      @<file>                       Insert command line options and files from a file.

-... there are more than listed above ...

-Note:

-- declaration: will generate a typescript definition file - good for public libraries so others can use the definitions.
-- module type (commonjs or AMD)
-- noImplicitAny: will warn you if the compiler infers an 'any' type in your code.
-- sourcemap:
-- target: which version of EcmaScript to compile to ES3(default) or ES5 supported
-- (at-file): allows you to put your command line options into a file.

 ===

 # Componentization